freeCodeCamp/learn/src/introductions/information-security-and-quality-assurance/quality-assurance-and-testing-with-chai/index.md

 ---
 title: Introduction to the Quality Assurance with Chai Challenges
-block: Quality Assurance with Chai
+block: Quality Assurance and testing with Chai
 superBlock: Information Security and Quality Assurance
 ---
 ## Introduction to Quality Assurance with Chai Challenges